RTMecha/BetterLegacy/snapshots.md

 ### Core
 - Started implementing Player Modifiers.
 Keep in mind, this is only a small part of the full thing and is subject to change.

+## Fixes
+- Fixed some issues with the Player face parent.

 ------------------------------------------------------------------------------------------

 # snapshot-2025.7.5 - (pre-1.8.0) [Jul 26, 2025]